ashtonsix/Fleek/README.md

 * Specification - comprehensive test suite
 * Examples

+## Why?

+Functional languages are great at finding bugs upfront, but can be really restrictive because they focus too much on what can be mathematically proven with static type checking.
+Languages like TypeScript combine static types with user assertions which is very flexible, but ignores lots of code & can't reason about how "complete" an interface is.

+Fleek also combines static types & user assertions but enforces full interface coverage.
+Given the assertions are accurate the entire program can be proved correct.
+Every interface is like a comprehensive unit testing suite so when something goes wrong you know exactly how.

 ## Quick Sample

 Here is a simple counter.
 Clicking the buttons updates the value & re-renders the view.